 What’s so special about jumbo mortgages?

-- They're bigger - Jumbo (or non-conforming) exceed the loan amount limits set by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
+- Jumbo loans are bigger - Jumbo (or non-conforming) exceed the loan amount limits set by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
 Those maximums are set by Congress and based on home prices in your area.
 The highest conforming loan amount allowed for a single family residence is $729,750.

-- They cost more - Jumbo mortgages are generally more expensive than conforming mortgages, and shopping for them is more challenging.
-Rates can vary between lenders by .5%, according to Mortgage Industry Information Corporation, so it's even more important for people with jumbo loans to shop for the best mortgage rates and terms.
+- Jumbo loans cost more - Jumbo mortgages are generally more expensive than conforming mortgages, and shopping for them is more challenging.
+Rates can vary between lenders by .5%, according to Mortgage Industry Information Corporation, so it's even more important for people with jumbo loans to shop for the best refinance rates and terms.

 Where do you find jumbo refinance mortgages?